yangshun/front-end-interview-handbook/README.md

 transformNamesToUppercase(names); // ['IRISH', 'DAISY', 'ANNA']
 ```

-Use `.map(transformerFn)` makes it simpler, easy to reason about and declarative.
+Use `.map(transformerFn)` makes the code shorter and more declarative.

 ```js
 const transformNamesToUppercase = function(names) {